Hope+Wellness

 Philosophy

-As an attachment-based therapist, I believe that our relationships—especially the ones we formed early in life—play a powerful role in shaping how we think, feel, and relate to others today.
-In therapy, we may explore your past experiences, such as childhood relationships, family dynamics, and other key moments in your personal history, to understand how they may be influencing your current challenges.
-At the core of our work is a safe, trusting therapeutic relationship, where you can feel grounded, seen, and supported as you make meaningful change.
+I believe that relationships—especially the ones we form early in life—play a powerful role in shaping how we think, feel, and relate to others today.
+In therapy, we may explore your past experiences, such as childhood relationships, attachment styles, family dynamics, and other key moments in your personal history, to understand how they may be influencing your current challenges.
+I work to create a secure and trusting therapeutic relationship where you will feel safe and supported to do work that may be difficult and vulnerable to make meaningful change.

-I believe that self-understanding and self-compassion are powerful catalysts for healing.
-When you gain insight into the emotional patterns and protective responses that developed over time, you can begin to respond to yourself—and to life—with greater clarity, freedom, and intention.
+I believe that when you gain insight into your emotional patterns, you can begin to respond to yourself—and to life—with greater clarity, freedom, and intention.

-My approach is integrative and personalized.
-I incorporate techniques from Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), and mindfulness practices to create an empowering and supportive environment for you.
-I tailor each session to your unique needs, strengths, and goals, creating a space where you feel empowered to explore, grow, and heal.
+My approach is integrative and personalized, incorporating techniques from Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), and mindfulness practices to create an empowering and supportive environment for you.
+This means that, depending on your needs, we may challenge and replace unhelpful thought patterns, learn practical skills for regulating yourself and interacting with others, cultivate your ability to nurture yourself, and become more in touch with the present moment.
+Each session is tailored to meet your unique needs, strengths, and goals, creating a space where you feel empowered to become your truest self.

 Specialty Areas